 Bermuda is denser than you might imagine.
 But in contrast to Hamilton and St. George's, the island's West End seems positively pastoral.
 Many of the top sites here are natural ones: namely the wildlife reserves, wooded areas, and beautiful waterways of Sandys Parish.
 The notable exception is Bermuda's single largest tourist attraction—the Royal Naval Dockyard.

-The Bermudian government and development groups began to plan for civilian use of the Dockyard in 1980.
-Since then, $21 million in public funds and $42 million in private money has been spent to make the area blossom.
-Now trees and shrubs grow where there used to be vast stretches of concrete.
-Private yachts calmly float where naval vessels once anchored, and cruise ships dock at the terminal.
-Historic structures—like the Clocktower and Cooperage buildings—house restaurants, galleries, shops, even a movie theater.
+Today the redeveloped Dockyard now has trees and shrubs where once there were vast stretches of concrete; private yachts calmly float where naval vessels once anchored and cruise ships dock at the terminal; and historic structures—like the Clocktower and Cooperage buildings—house restaurants, galleries, shops, even a movie theater.
 A strip of beach has been turned into a snorkel park.
 And at the center of it all are the National Museum of Bermuda and Dolphin Quest: two popular facilities that share a fortified 6-acre site.

 Outside the Dockyard, Sandys and Southampton are just a short bus ride away.
 You’ll notice that Sandys (pronounced Sands) is made up of several islands, all connected by bridges, including the smallest drawbridge in the world.
 It’s in this parish that you’ll also find Somerset Village, which is a popular spot for swimming and fishing.
 Southampton is the place to head if you want to soak up some rays; don’t miss Horseshoe Bay.